vishwajitsarnobat/INDRA-Sat-Diff/README.md

 **Follow the instructions in `examples/README.md` to run your first complete experiment.**

+## ⚙️ Configuration Philosophy

+The framework operates on a simple and powerful configuration principle:

+1.  **Framework Defaults (`climate_forecast/configs/train.yaml`):** This file, located inside the installed package, contains a comprehensive set of default parameters for every component of the framework.
+You should **not** edit this file directly.

+2.  **User Configuration (`your_project/config.yaml`):** When you run a command, you provide your own YAML file.
+This file only needs to contain the parameters you wish to **override**.
+The framework will automatically load the defaults and merge your specified values on top.

+The `examples/config.yaml` file is a perfect template for a minimal, clean user configuration.

 ## 📁 Repository Structure

 ```
 indra_sat_diff/
 ├── climate_forecast/   # The core installable Python package source code.